Are you looking for meditation tips that are easy to follow and practical techniques that you can actually use in daily life?

 Take online courses, attend workshops, or read books that include or focus on meditation.

-- Structure and guidance often lead to breakthroughs you wouldn’t reach on your own.
+Learning from experienced teachers can refine your technique, and the structure and guidance they provide often lead to breakthroughs you might not reach on your own.

 7. Join a Community or Group